-The authors would like to thank: two anonymous reviewers whose comments contributed to improve the manuscript, the Computational and Information Systems Laboratory (CISL) of the National Center for Atmospheric Research (NCAR) for the computational support, and Dr E. Hugo Berbery (UMD) for helpful discussions.
-The authors acknowledge support of NSF-ATM-0649666 and DOE-DEFG0208ER64548 grants.
+Acknowledgments.
+The authors thank the two anonymous reviewers whose comments contributed toward the improvement of the manuscript, the Computational and Information Systems Laboratory (CISL) of the National Center for Atmospheric Research (NCAR) for the computational support, and Dr. E. Hugo Berbery (UMD) for his helpful discussions.
+The authors acknowledge support of Grants NSF-ATM-0649666 and DOE-DEFG0208ER64548.
 The first author was also supported by the Green Fellowship Fund in Global Climate Change.